 You can use it as fruit dip.
 You can drizzle it over pancakes.
 You can stir it into your coffee or oatmeal.
-Even your batter for muffins or cupcakes at the top for a sweet swirl.
+Even your batter for muffins or cupcakes at the top for a sweet swirl or banana bread.
 You can use it in this Salted Pretzel Caramel Bark.
 The possibilities are endless!

 Vegan Caramel Sauce

-- 3/4 cup coconut or cane or organic brown sugar
+- 3/4 cup coconut or cane or brown sugar

-- 1 cup full fat coconut milk (from the can), room temperature
+- 1 cup full fat coconut milk from the can - the thick white part

 - 1/4 teaspoon coarse sea salt